 How are T-accounts used in accounting?

-They are a useful tool for both newcomers to accounting and veteran accountants alike to quickly map out the correct way to record a transaction.
+T-accounts help to visualise the accounting process, showing a clear picture as to what is occurring with each transaction.
+They are a useful tool for newcomer and veteran accountants alike to quickly map out the correct way to record a transaction.

 Below is a simplified view of the full ledger account.
 When these transactions are posted to the company’s accounts, they will be displayed with more information: